-Unless you’re surfing on the North Shore or are a polar bear, you’re going to need a wetsuit in the winter.
-I surf Southern California in a 3/2 because I like to only own one of anything and I don’t want to get too hot in the summer, but most people I know swear by a 4/3.
+Unless you’re surfing very close to the equator or are a polar bear, you’re going to need a wetsuit in the winter.
+How thick of a wetsuit?
+That depends on how far from the equator you are.
+I surf Southern California in a 3/2 because I like to only own one of anything and I don’t want to get too hot in the summer, but most people I know reach for a 4/3 come winter.
 If you’re surfing anywhere colder, you’ll definitely want at least a 4/3 if not something even thicker and warmer.
-The Quiksilver 4/3 Syncro Chest Zip is a solid choice if you are looking for a wetsuit that won’t break the bank.
-This suit offers warmth and comfort.
-Speaking from experience, I’ve found that Quiksilver wetsuits fit my frame better than other suits I’ve worn.
-They fit my armpits well.
-And, they stand up to abuse.
-When it comes to wetsuits though, there are many preferences that go into choosing the right one.
-If you’re willing to spend more to be warm, there are some excellent suggestions in The Inertia’s Wetsuit Guide.
+A chest-zip is great for letting in less water, and a hood goes a long way to staying warm and prevents ice-cream headaches when duckdiving.

 Cold Water Wax

-Sticky Bumps Original Cold Wax: $3
+We Recommend: Sticky Bumps Original Cold Wax ($3)

 A Thick Leash

 In the summer, you might want the thinnest leash you can find so it won’t slow you down.
 For winter, you’re going to need a thicker leash.
-The waves have more power and there’s nothing worse than snapping your leash and having to swim in while chasing your board.
-Though, I think having to cut a session short because of a broken leash might actually be worse.
-Avoid this fate by investing in a thicker leash for winter.
-You may even want an extra one handy so that you don’t have to go home with your tail between your legs from an epic session because you don’t have a leash anymore.
-Check out additional suggestions for high-quality leashes here.
+The waves have more power and there’s nothing worse than snapping your leash and having to swim in while chasing your board and hoping it doesn’t encounter a rock (or another surfer).
+Avoid this fate by investing in a thicker leash for this winter.
+You may even want an extra one handy so that you don’t have to go home with your tail between your legs from an epic session because you broke your first one and don’t have a leash anymore.CHECK PRICE ON EVO

 A Hot Drink

 One of the best things to fight cold weather is a nice hot cup of something to drink.
 Pre-session coffee does wonders, but it’s the post-session hot beverage that truly warms you up.
 For most people, getting a hot drink to warm up means swinging by the coffee shop on the way out.
 With the Yeti Rambler Tumbler, there’s no need to go anywhere else and wait after a surf.
 You can immediately start thawing yourself out with your drink of choice that will stay warm through your session.
 This Rambler Tumbler holds 30oz which is enough to have some sips before you paddle out and still leave enough to warm you up when you get out.
-Plus, the Yeti Tumbler will keep any drink warm, or cold during the summer, while you surf to your heart’s content.
+Plus, the Yeti Rambler will keep any drink warm, or cold during the summer, while you surf to your heart’s content.

 A Warm Hat

-For most of us, winter surfing involves plenty of getting out of the car to spot check and recovering from crippling ice cream headaches.
+For most of us, winter surfing involves plenty of getting out of the car to check conditions before you surf, and recovering from crippling ice cream headaches afterwards.
 Whether it’s pre- or post-surf, a beanie is a must to keep your noggin warm during any winter day.
 Spacecraft’s line of Dock Beanies are the perfect headwear to last you through this winter.
 With a versatile array of inconspicuous colors, a Dock Beanie will easily slide into your daily essentials for staying warm and stylish.
 One cool part about the Dock Beanie is that its one size fits most heads regardless of how oddly shaped it is (and if you’re like me, your head is a little weirdly shaped).
 Plus, it can be worn either cuffed or loose, so you’ll be set for a variety of occasions or temperatures with a Spacecraft beanie.

 A Warm Flannel

-Winter surfing and flannels are peanut butter and jelly.
+Winter surfing and flannels are like peanut butter and jelly.
 Whether you have a bit of a hike to get to the break or just want something warm to throw on before or after any surf you have, there’s nothing quite like a flannel to get the job done.
 With heavy cotton and multiple pockets, the Patagonia Long Sleeved Fjord Flannel Shirt offers everything you need to stay stylish, functional, and warm.
 Every surfer needs a solid flannel in their clothing quiver.
 Patagonia’s flannel offers a diverse range of styles so you can stay warm while looking good for any occasion.CHECK PRICE ON PATAGONIA

 Sometimes, a flannel just doesn’t cut it.
 Staying warm while you get ready is essential for staying warm while you’re in the water.
 When the waves are firing and it’s cold or wet, you need something extra to keep the elements off of you.
 That is where Patagonia’s Diamond Quilted Bomber Hoody comes in.
 The Bomber Hoody is great for keeping the elements off you with its water-resistant and insulated shell.
 The Bomber Hoody does run a little large, but this also means that the jacket is great for layering underneath.
 It offers the ideal outer layer while you keep yourself warm underneath.